Search

 Once a download is complete, if you have NordVPN notifications enabled, you will receive a notification about each individual downloaded file.

-You can find the files shared with you by checking your computer’s default download folder location, which is typically the Downloads folder.
+You can find the files shared with you by checking the system's Downloads folder.

 If you want to download only specific files from the transfer, provide the names of the files you choose to accept.